Khoi-Nguyen-Xuan/Arknight-analysis-with-R/README.md

 <img src="https://github.com/user-attachments/assets/7660b7d9-e95b-4230-bec7-56bc078bebc9" width = "900"/>
 </div>

-It is reasonable that defender and guard are the two classes with highest base_hp.
-However, I notice some outliers in the Caster class, which I will point out later on.
+It is reasonable that <b>defender</b> and <b>guard</b> are the two classes with highest base_hp.
+However, there are some striking outliers in the <b>Caster</b> class, which I will point out later on.

 <h4>2.
 Base attack comparison </h4>
-Now let's take a look at the base atk between 8 classes.
+Now, let's take a look at then comparison of base_atk between 8 classes.

 ```r
 ggplot(df, aes(x = reorder(class,base_atk,median), y = base_atk))+